Alternative Cost-Cutting Strategies to a Workforce Reduction

 Your sales and profitability are not in line with your projections and goals.
-You’ve tried company-wide cost cutting and streamlined work processes.
+You’ve tried company-wide cost-cutting and streamlined work processes.
 Departments have participated in continuous improvement discussions and plans.
-But, your expenses continue to mount.
-Your expenses are out-of-line with the current needs of your business.
+But your expenses are growing inceasingly out of line with the current needs of your business.

 Before You Consider a Workforce Reduction

-If you have employees with whom you have a contract, you can only implement these cost reduction measures by renegotiating the contract.
+If you have employees with whom you have a contract, you can only implement any cost reduction measures that impact them by renegotiating the contract.
 This is also true when employees are represented by a union.

-The business justification for a workforce reduction, if a workforce reduction become necessary, should be documented.
+You'll also want to be sure to keep a record of everything.
+The business justification for a workforce reduction, should one become necessary, should be documented.
 This means that an employer can provide evidence that alternatives to layoffs were considered or tried.

 If litigation results from a workforce reduction, this documentation is beneficial to show a jury that business reasons were the only consideration in the decisions about workforce reduction.